DuskNgai/Paper-Notes/Bio/Cryo/cryoEM Concept Check Questions Revised.md

    > Horizontal axis is frequency, which represents different components of Fourier transform.
    > Vertical axis is contrast.

-3. What is the CTF’s domain and range?
+3. What is the CTF's domain and range?

    > Domain: $[0, \infty)$.
    > Range: $[-1, 1]$.